luxonis/depthai-docs-website/source/pages/faq.rst

 Another option is integrating into your CMake project directly, for that see: https://github.com/luxonis/depthai-core-example

+And a note on building for Windows: Windows does not use `libusb`, but rather uses Windows internal `winusb`.

 Can I Use and IMU With DepthAI?
 ###############################